Steven Rocker presents his research at the U.S. Foreign Policy Capstone Research Conference.

 The overall purpose of a master's thesis or substantial research paper (SRP), on the other hand, is for Master of Arts students to satisfactorily complete serious and sustained research and writing, based on analysis of both secondary and primary source material, that is, existing literature and the collection of data.
 The SRP or thesis involves the student working closely with a faculty member who provides supervision for the project.
 The SRP also includes a presentation component.

-Visit the Practica, SRP, and Thesis pages for more information and examples of past U.S. Foreign Policy students’ research.
+Visit the Practica, SRP, and Thesis pages for more information and examples of past U.S. Foreign Policy and National Security students’ research.
 Additional samples of student research, as well as guidelines for the SPR, Capstone Conference, and Practica can be found on the Quick Links box in the upper right-hand corner of this page.